How to Create The Perfect LinkedIn Content Strategy in 10 Easy Steps [Advanced Tactics Included]

 That said, another LinkedIn content format you can tap into are LinkedIn Stories.
 For this ephemeral content, brainstorm ideas for sharing behind the scenes content.

 Perhaps you’re shooting a new video and you can share a picture of it.
 Or, you can record yourself with a quick tip/food for thought for the day.
 Sharing snaps of your lunch or midday snack are also good ideas to engage your audience via Stories.
+Whatever your approach is, just make sure you’re using a high-quality online video editor to have superb video content.

 8. Create an engagement plan